It Takes a Village of Volunteers to Raise Baseball and Softball Players

 As the worldwide ambassador of youth Baseball and Softball, Little League's priority is to develop future citizens through learning to play baseball and softball.
 Little League (and KNLL) have partnered with the Positive Coaching Alliance which promotes "better athletes and better people".
 Despite the fact that there are 6 World Series events annually- the pinnacle of competition on an internationally televised stage- Little League is about teaching kids to be future pillars of their community.

 KNLL is a 501c3 non-profit that operates under the non-profit umbrella of Little League International.
-Registration fees provide the main capital to manage and operate each league however they typically aren't enough to cover even the direct costs for running a season.
+Registration fees provide the main capital to manage and operate each league.
+However, fees typically aren't enough to cover even the direct costs for running a season.
 Charters rely on volunteers and donations (direct, matching, and volunteer time paid by Microsoft, Boeing, Alaska, etc.) to ensure that we can keep registration fees as low as possible so that we are inclusive to our local community.
 Enlisting and deploying volunteers in all facets of league operations is critical to making this possible.

 How can you help?